codidact/docs/User-Help/Platform-Help/Writing-Posts/CodidactAccessibilityHelpArticle.md

   Images of text can't have the text selected, be read by screen readers, indexed by search engines, have the text adjust in a responsive design, or have the font changed.
 This includes images of code; instead, put the actual code in your post and format it using the dedicated code formatting Markdown.

+<h4 id="Quotes">Quoting</h4>

-* If you are quoting from somewhere, use blockquote formatting (which can be done by putting a `>` at the beginning of a paragraph) and cite your source.
+* If you are quoting from somewhere, don't provide an image of the text; use text, formatted as a blockquote (which can be done by putting a `>` at the beginning of a paragraph), and cite your source.

   This applies to both online and offline resources, such as Wikipedia or a physical book.